homeomorfismo/sites/psu-site/experience.md

 Our work focused on implementing and comparing different block-solvers for the discretization of Darcy equations.
 In particular, we implemented a Bramble-Pasciak transformation to the system, that allows the application of conjugate gradient for systems that are not symmetric positive definite.
 We also implemented a reduced preconditioned conjugate gradient iteration that relies on a specific choice of the preconditioner.
-This work was implemented in MFEM, and we expect it to be available in the set of miniapps MFEM enjoys.
+This work was implemented in [MFEM](https://mfem.org), and we expect it to be available in the set of miniapps MFEM enjoys.
+See [here](https://github.com/mfem/mfem/pull/3862).

 # Givens, Argonne National Laboratory, Lemont, IL.
 Summer 2022